FreeRTOS/FreeRTOS-Kernel/Test/VeriFast/tasks/vTaskSwitchContext/README.md

   #### run-verifast.sh \<REPO_BASE_DIR\> \<VERIFAST_DIR\>
   where
-  - \<REPO_BASE_DIR\> is the absolute path to this repository's base directory, i.e., 'FreeRTOS-Kernel' in the repo structure depicted above.
+  - \<REPO_BASE_DIR\> is the absolute path to this repository's base directory, i.e., `FreeRTOS-Kernel` in the repo structure depicted above.
   - \<VERIFAST_DIR\> is the absolute path to the VeriFast installation directory.